-The exiting news I have this month is that the new Zap! business card design is complete, check it out!, Also, be sure to check us out on MySpace, Facebook, and Twitter.
-The forums are also more than five years old now (January 19, 2009), so please check them out and post!
+The exiting news I have this month is that the new Zap! business card design is complete, check it out!, Also, be sure to check us out on MySpace, Facebook, Twitter, and now YouTube!
+The forums are also more than six years old now (January 19, 2009), so please check them out and post!

 Chat about classic, current, and future video games with gamers around the world in the forums.

 Please "Like" our Page, we are now at over 4,700 "Likes" and growing!